Tattoo and Body Piercings - Section A

 Hepatitis B Vaccine

 All tattoo artists and body piercers should consider vaccination against the hepatitis B virus.
 Hepatitis B is spread by direct contact with infected blood or certain other body fluids, such as semen and vaginal secretions.
 Direct contact may include being stuck with a needle contaminated with blood, getting blood on an open sore, or getting blood in the eyes or mouth.
 Intact skin is a barrier and does not allow the virus into the body.
-The hepatitis B vaccine has very few side effects and provides protection against the disease in most people who complete the 3-shot series.
+The hepatitis B vaccine has very few side effects and provides protection against the disease in most people who complete the 2 or 3-shot series.
 Since the tattoo artist and body piercer are exposed to blood daily, this vaccine is highly recommended.

 Human Immunodeficiency Virus and Hepatitis C